-Pan seared filet mignons is one of those dishes that is beyond famous, which can make some home cooks feel threatened and scared to even try.
+Pan seared filet mignon is one of those dishes that is beyond famous, which can make some home cooks feel threatened and scared to even try.
 Plus, it’s really expensive, one of the most expensive cuts of meat that exist, and no one wants to mess that up.
 The good news, as it turns out, is that this is probably one of the easiest steaks, or even entrees, that you can prepare for yourself or your guests.

 When buying your steaks, you’ll want to make sure each one is about the same thickness, as this ensures that everything will be finished at the same time.
 I prefer about 1 1/2 inches thick myself, maybe 2″, but much beyond that and you are just showing off!

 I don’t prepare pan seared Filet Mignons very often, but when I do, I make sure to choose the best looking steaks I can find.
 If I am going to spend this kind of money on a dinner, I don’t want to be disappointed with the quality of the meat.
 So splurge a little and move up a grade if you can, definitely don’t buy anything below U.S. Choice for this recipe.
 U.S. Prime would be even better if you can swing it.

-Another decision I make is to really make sure I know where my steaks are coming from.
-I no longer allow myself to buy steaks from cows that have been raised in over-crowded and inhumane conditions, such as those that come from CAFOs or Concentrated Animal Farming Operations.
+Another decision I make is to really know where my steaks are coming from.
+I no longer allow myself to buy beef tenderloin from cows that have been raised in over-crowded and inhumane conditions, such as those that come from CAFOs or Concentrated Animal Farming Operations.

 Of course, if we are going to discuss eating beef, I need to at least address grass fed steak, as opposed to the more abundant grain fed steaks available in most supermarkets.
-Grass fed steaks are more beneficial to your health, but even more expensive than the highest rated grain fed beef.
+Grass fed, and finished, steaks are more beneficial to your health, but even more expensive than the highest rated grain fed beef.
 In addition, if you used to eating conventional beef, it may take a while to get used to the gamier leaner taste of grass fed beef.

-salt and pepper
+- salt and pepper to taste

 - Remove filets from fridge and season to taste with salt and pepper, let come to room temperature

-- Pre-heat oven to 450 degrees
+- Pre-heat oven to 400 degrees

 - Turn steaks over and place pan into oven, using a glove or towel, for another approx. 7 or so minutes